milesgranger/flaco/README.md

    such types, either convert them to a supported type like text/json/jsonb (ie `select my_field::text ...`), or open an issue if a standard type is not supported.

+---

+### License

+> _Why did you choose such lax licensing?
+Could you change to a copy left license, please?_

+...just kidding, no one would ask that.
+This is open source, and in my opinion, that means _anyone_ is free to use it, however they please.
+Therefore, it is dual licensed under [Unlicense](LICENSE) and [MIT](LICENSE-MIT).